 Also in the box is a carry strap, hex wrench, QR plate, and dog tag (yes, a 3 Legged Things dog tag).

 There are some nice touches on this tripod, but they’re incremental differences rather than revolutionary updates (there might be something to the decision to use “Evolution” in the model name rather than the more dramatic “Revolution”).

-Overall, it’s well thought-out, well crafted, and considering its very light weight is feels solid.
+Overall, it’s well-thought-out, well crafted, and considering it’s very lightweight, it feels solid.

 The 3 Legged Thing EVO 3 Rick is available in versions bundled with either the basic Airhed ball head or Mohawk ball head.
 The version with the Mohawk is a little more expensive, reflecting the better quality of the ball head.